 Okay, you cannot always be there when you would like to be, but that does not mean you do not love your kids and you have to make that crystal clear to them.
 One way to do so is by spending ‘ghost’ time and making them feel like the special little people that they are.
 You can record a short video for them to enjoy while they eat their breakfast or you can write little letters and place them in their school lunchboxes.
 Get creative.

 Learn to say ‘No’ more often

-Easier said than done, but it’s important to be able to say ‘No’ more often.
+Easier said than done, but it is important to be able to say ‘No’ more often.
 Can a work assignment wait until next day?
 Do you really need to attend that birthday party?
 Saying ‘Yes’ to everything will soon take big chunks out of the time you spend with your family, but remember by saying ‘No’ to one thing you’re saying ‘Yes’ to another.
-This is an important step in prioritising time with your children and you won’t find it hard to say this one little word more often once you’ve done it a few times.
+This is an important step in prioritising time with your children and you will not find it hard to say this one little word more often once you have done it a few times.

 The issue of how to raise children and how much time to spend with them is always a tricky one.
 How many times have you heard the phrase ‘There’s no manual’ or similar?
 It would appear, however, that it is better to spend quality time with your children than to not do so, despite what research to the contrary might suggest.
 The one thing you can be sure of is that if you make time for them, you will never regret it, whereas if you do not then later down the line the regrets may well set in.

 Question for students (and subscribers): Do you go on Facebook prior to going to sleep?
 Please let us know in the comments section below this article.